IvanBodnarash/buidl-n-borrow-dapp/README.md

 Project DescriptionThis question is required.*
 Fill in the details about your project.

+Video Demo - Project PitchThis question is required.*

+Please submit a video demo where you explain the problems your team is trying to solve and your solution, and highlight the project key features and functionality (Max.
+5 minutes).

+Video Demo - Code Go-throughThis question is required.*

+Please submit a video demo where you explain and walk through your GitHub codes (Max.
+15 minutes).

 a.
 Github Repo URLThis question is required.*

-Project Demo URLs
-Links to your website, whitepaper, app, pitch deck, demo videos, etc.

-Project Social Media URLs

-Team formationThis question is required.*
-Please provide the full names of your team members and their roles in this project.

-Example:
-- Szutung Chen - Project Manager
-- Carol Saab - Frontend Developer
-- Berta Navarro - Full-stack Engineer

-b.
-Telegram Handle This question is required.*
+Team formation This question is required.*
-Please provide at least one Telegram handle for project verification contact.
-This information is only accessible to the EBC and the Radix team.
+...

 ## Table of Content